Executive Action: JFK Witness Deaths and the London Times Actuary

 In fact, there were at least 47 suspicious deaths in the three years following the assassination.
 The actuary did not include Oswald and Ruby – and at least 20 others.
 The JFK witness spreadsheet database shows that at least 42 of the 47 deaths were unnatural (homicide, accident, suicide, unknown).

-The JFK Calc spreadsheet database consists of 120 material witnesses who died unnaturally or suspiciously (researchers claim there were many more).
-Of the 120 deaths, 85 were unnatural (50 homicides, 24 accidents, 8 suicides, 3 unknown) The others were a combination of suspicious heart attacks, sudden cancers and unknown causes.
+The JFK Calc spreadsheet database consists of 122 material witnesses who died unnaturally or suspiciously from 1964-78.
+Researchers claim there were many more.
+Of the 122, 78 were officially ruled unnatural (34 homicides, 24 accidents, 16 suicides, 4 unknown).
+The other deaths were a combination of suspicious heart attacks, sudden cancers and unknown causes.

 Warren Commission apologists have suggested that there were 25,000 witnesses interviewed without providing a list.
 How many were material?
 Only about 1400.
 But even assuming 25,000, the probability of at least 26 homicides in three years is 1 in 490 BILLION.
 So much for the bogus 25,000 witnesses argument.

-There were different categories of witnesses: 1) 121 eyewitnesses who gave depositions to the FBI (51 said the shots came from the front, 31 from the rear, 39 were unsure), 2) those interviewed by the 1964 Warren Commission, 3) Jim Garrison/Clay Shaw trial, 4) Senate Intelligence (Church) Committee, 5) House Select Committee (HSCA) and 6) the full set of 1400+ JFK-related witnesses.
+There were different categories of witnesses: 1) 121 eyewitnesses who gave depositions to the FBI (51 said the shots came from the area of the Grassy Knoll, 32 from the Texas Book Depository, 38 were unsure), 2) witnesses called by the 1964 Warren Commission, 3) Jim Garrison/Clay Shaw trial, 4) Senate Intelligence (Church) Committee, 5) House Select Committee (HSCA) and 6) 1400+ JFK-related witnesses.

 The timings of the deaths make it all the more suspicious.
 At least 22 died within one year of the assassination (Warren Commission).
 At least 16 died in 1977 (including SEVEN FBI officials) just before they were due to testify at HSCA.
 Using this information, we can calculate probabilities of these unnatural, suspicious deaths for each witness category.